The Fairy Witch of Clonmel

 Patrick

-Kennedy in fear of his life agreed to help, together they lifted the
+Kennedy in fear of his life agreed to help, together they lifted the wrapped up

 body and took her outside.
 Cleary